Ranking the Most Collectible Marvel-Card Characters

 ORIGIN:

-The Silver Surfer, a humanoid alien with metallic skin, navigates through space using his surfboard-like craft.
-He was originally Norrin Radd, a young astronomer from the planet Zenn-La.
-He saved his home world from Galactus, the planet devourer, by agreeing to serve as his herald.
-In return, Galactus instilled him with a portion of his Power Cosmic.
-This granted the Silver Surfer a new body, vast abilities, and a craft that could travel faster than light.
-His powers encompass superhuman strength, energy and matter manipulation, time travel, telepathy, invisibility, and cosmic senses.
+Silver Surfer is a humanoid alien with metallic skin who travels through space on his surfboard-like craft.
+He started out as Norrin Radd, a young astronomer from the planet Zenn-La.
+When Galactus, the planet devourer, threatened his homeworld, Norrin made a deal to save it: he’d become Galactus’s herald.
+In exchange, Galactus gave him a portion of the Power Cosmic.
+That’s what transformed him into the Silver Surfer, giving him a new body, incredible abilities, and a board that could fly faster than light.
+His powers include superhuman strength, the ability to manipulate energy and matter, time travel, telepathy, invisibility, and cosmic awareness.

 COLLECTIBILITY: